mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

     hex f  = dec 15      hex 1f  = dec 31

 Don't worry, you won't need to do any hexadecimal conversions in this article.
-All you need to remember is that the digits go from `0` to `9` then `a` to `f`.
+All you need to remember is that hexadecimal digits go from `0` to `9` then `a` to `f`.

 OK, so now that you have tried hashing, and you know about hexadecimal notation, lets have a look at the formal definition of hashing:
 > Hashing involves taking a string of characters and transforming them into
 > another string of characters.
-We call the initial characters the *message*
+We call the initial characters the *pre-image*
-> and we call the output the *hash*.
-A hashing algorithm has the following
+> and we call the output the *hash*.<br><br>
+> A hashing algorithm has the following properties relevant to bitcoin mining:
-> properties:<br>
+><br><br>
-> 1. it is deterministic - the same message always results in the same hash<br>
+> 1. it is deterministic - the same pre-image always results in the same hash<br>
-> 2. it is quick to compute the hash value for any given message<br>
+> 2. it is quick to compute the hash value for any given pre-image<br>
-> 3. it is infeasible to generate a message from its hash value except by
+> 3. it is infeasible to generate a pre-image from its hash value except by
-> trying all possible messages<br>
+> trying all possible pre-images<br>
-> 4. a small change to a message should change the hash value so extensively
+> 4. a small change to a pre-image should change the hash value so extensively
 > that the new hash value appears uncorrelated with the old hash value<br>
-> 5. it is infeasible to find two different messages with the same hash value

 Lets investigate these properties.
 Properties 1 and 2 are quite plain to see - hashing `hello world!` with *SHA256* always gives